-From April 16-22 the Wound, Ostomy and Continence Nurses (WOCN®) Society will recognize WOC nurses for the services they provide to millions of patients who suffer from non-healing wounds, ostomies, and urinary and fecal incontinence.
-The goal of WOC Nurse Week is to celebrate the work certified WOC nurses do for their patients, their workplaces and their communities every day.
+From April 16-22 the Wound, Ostomy and Continence Nurse Society is celebrating the work WOC Nurses do for their patients, their workplaces and their communities every day.

-Take a look back at some of the amazing things WOC Nurses have done (and continue to do) for ostomates, ostomy awareness and our community.
+Here are just some of the amazing things they have done (and continue to do) for advocacy and awareness in the ostomy community.

 1. In 2015, WOCN® Society helped pass ostomy supply laws in New York.